ValhelsiaTeam/Valhelsia-Wiki/external-mods/forbidden-and-arcanus/wiki/blocks/hephaestus-forge/README.md

 To get started you will have to obtain the following materials:&#x20;

 * 48 Polished Darkstone
-* 9 Arcane Chiseled Polished Darkstone
+* 9 Gilded Chiseled Polished Darkstone
 * 4 Chiseled Arcane Polished Darkstone
 * 1 Mundabitur Dust
 * 1 Smithing Table